duchene/phylomad/README.md

 The rest of this tutorial focuses on the Graphical User Interface.
 Refer to the manual for information about running PhyloMAd through the command-line.

-Double-click the PhyloMAd file according to the platform (runMac.command or runWin.vbs).
-Opening the package for the first time might take several minutes and will require internet connection if any R dependencies are not yet installed.
+Double-click the PhyloMAd file runMac.command.
+Opening the package for the first time might take several minutes and will require internet connection to install R dependencies.

 If you have difficulty opening the program, you might want to try opening it directly through R. By typing the following in the R command line: